Request References & Recommendations

 - Is the individual willing to provide strong, favorable information about you?

 - Does the individual know you well enough to say substantive things about you?

 - Does the individual have the time to serve as a reference or write a letter?
-Do not simply drop off a reference form in a professor’s box or send her or him a casual email.
-If special circumstances mean that you are forced to ask for a reference or recommendation on short notice, be sure to ascertain that the individual is willing and able to meet your tight deadline.
+If special circumstances arise and you are forced to ask for a reference or recommendation on short notice, be sure to confirm that the individual is willing and able to meet your tight deadline.

 Good reference and recommendation sources include people who have a favorable impression of you in the workplace, classroom or on campus.
 Examples include: